Inhuman matters: S-hell decay

 Finn O’Keefe

-This project contends that the 2024 UK riots were a physical manifestation of the ‘hostile environment’, focusing on the use of hotels as asylum seeker accommodation.
+This project contends that the 2024 UK riots were a physical manifestation of the ‘hostile environment’, focusing on the use of hotels as accommodation for asylum seekers.
 It examines how these spaces operate within the UK’s border regime – both as sites of confinement and as tools that signal who belongs and who does not.
-Presented as a video essay, the project situates this aspect of the border spectacle within a longer history of state policy and populist rhetoric.
-It explores the conditions that render these hotels volatile, particularly their placement in areas of deprivation and strong Reform UK support.
-Finally, it aims to convey the lived experience of residents, revealing how daily life unfolds within these politicised and potentially hostile environments.
+Presented as a video essay, the project situates this aspect of the border spectacle within the longer history of state policy and populist rhetoric.
+It explores the conditions that render these hotels volatile, analysing how austerity and privatisation created proxies for racist violence.
+Though framed by the state as spaces of sanctuary, they are spaces that exclude and hyper-visibilise those forced to reside in them.

 De / hydrating Cuitzeo